Enquiry Form

 A rotary screw air compressor works by forcing air through a pair of rapidly rotating helical screws (or rotors).
 Powered by the air compressor motor, the two rotors, one female rotor and one male rotor, move in opposite directions.
 As the male and female rotors turn, they interlock, creating a series of chambers.
 This causes a vacuum, which pulls more air into the chamber through the air compressor air intake.
 As air moved through the successive chambers of the paired rotors, it is squeezed into a smaller volume, resulting in compressed air.
 Finally, the compressed air exits the screw unit, where it can be captured, dried, filtered, and used or stored.

-Below are the basic components of a rotary screw compressor:
+Below are the basic components of a rotary screw compressor, these components work together to deliver reliable, high-volume compressed air for continuous use:

 AIR-END (PUMP)